memanish008/Speech_recognition_Korsel/README.md

 ## Experiments

 A series of experiments were performed using differnt neural architecture to obtain the best model for speech recognition.
 This includes the whole process of data processing, impulse creating, training and building the model, and deploying it on the robot and observing the model performances on real environment.
 In general, we train and build a classifer model for the target voice command.
-Then while deploying the model some chnages are mad ein the scripts.
+Then while deploying the model some changes are made in the scripts.
 This includes catching the target voice commands predicted by the model and defining its function to control the robot.
-For our case, controlling the robot is enabling and disabling the motor on the robot, changing the PWM value to control the driving speed of the motor and blinking different color LEDs for different target voice commands.
+For our case, controlling the robot is enabling and disabling the motor on the robot, changing the PWM value to control the driving speed of the robot, and blinking different color LEDs for different target voice commands.

 The videos of the testing the Kørsel robot performance on the track line using different trained models are available in the Google Drive link [here](https://drive.google.com/drive/folders/1pUV_IysSdNKn0U_R8hXAS0FiaRnUzW44?usp=sharing).